andreasbinder/Stochastic-Graph-assisted-Genre-Classification/README.rst

 =====

-The easiest way to get started is by looking at the notebook ``Stochastic-Graph-assisted-Genre-Classification.ipyn``
+The easiest way to get started is by looking at the notebook ``Stochastic-Graph-assisted-Genre-Classification.ipynb``

 .. _pyscaffold-notes: